scams-research/scams-research.github.io/research/index.md

 ## Things Moving

-We are interested in understanding how and why atoms and molecules move in a chemical system.
+We are interested in understanding how and why atoms and molecules move in a chemical system, with a particular focus on liquid dyanmics.
 This involves combining experiment and chemical simulation to probe the atomic and molecular motions.
 Specifically, we use (quasi-elastic) neutron scattering together with molecular dynamics simulations to produce experimentally-verified molecular movies.
 Recently, we have become particularly interested in ideas around collective motion, where the motion of one particle influences others.